gasingh/gasingh/README.md

   (Python,2023)

   This is a set of tools written to support colour-blind modellers to navigate the Rhino3d software colour assignments.
   Exposes standard colour assignment commands for the command-line, and a 'named colour finder', which facilitates partial string queries from the standard set of 150 named colours offered by the .NET library.
+Additionally an extended version of the tool, exposes 700 named colors which can be queried and assigned by name.

-  The tool-set is WIP for daily use, and I keep expanding on it as and when necessary.
+  The color tool-set is WIP for my daily use, and I keep expanding on it as and when necessary.

   For the future, I intend to extend this to a full-fledged tool which can query a named colour database with a search gui.